 If you are concerned about moving an artwork yourself, get several quotes from professional art moving companies.
 Even though they are generally more expensive than furniture moving companies, they carry the proper packing and securing materials on their trucks.
 Every time we have had furniture movers pick up art at our gallery for various design projects, they have never brought large stiff sheets of foam core or corrugated cardboard to separate or pack artworks with them on their trucks.
 They only have blankets and stretch wrap.
 We have often had to loan them the proper materials and diplomatically explain how to use them.
 They are skilled at blanket wrapping almost any piece of furniture, but you don’t want your fragile unglazed Jackson Pollock to be blanket wrapped and then tied up to the side of a truck.
 You will be spending a lot of time and money with your conservator if you let that happen.

 Properly siting sculpture outdoors is a process that requires many considerations.
-In this Case Study, I will introduce 8 categories of issues that may, or may not affect the decision on where and how an artwork is to be placed.
+In this article titled, Siting Sculpture: Part Two, A Case Study, I will introduce 8 categories of issues that may, or may not affect the decision on where and how an artwork is to be placed.
 As most every artwork is different, each category will play a greater or lesser role in this process.

 My stepmother Erika Farkac ran the Design Department of Lambert Landscape Company, once considered the finest landscaping company in Texas, for over 20 years and then worked independently for another 22.
 She once told me that in every garden design she created while at Lambert’s, she always included a space for a properly sited sculpture.
 She also said that only about one in a hundred design clients actually used that space for a sculpture, other than occasionally installing a fountain or something in concrete.
 So, when a client used the space she provided for a sculpture, to her, it was a small victory.